SBCV/Blender-Addon-Photogrammetry-Importer/doc/sphinx/source/import.rst

 In order to import the original images corresponding to the :code:`*.mg` file, one can set the import option :code:`Image File Path Type` of the Blender-Addon to :code:`Absolute Path`.
 To import the undistorted :code:`*.exr` images set :code:`Image File Path Type` to :code:`File Name` and set :code:`Image Directory` to the folder with the :code:`*.exr` files.

 Regard3D
 ========
 By default Regard3D stores the Structure from Motion results in :code:`path/to/project/pictureset_0/matching_0/triangulation_0/sfm_data.bin`.
 Use `OpenMVG <https://github.com/openMVG/openMVG>`_ to convert the :code:`*.bin` to a :code:`*.json` file with :code:`openMVG_main_ConvertSfM_DataFormat -i path/to/sfm_data.bin -o path/to/cameras.json`.
 For Windows you can find the pre-built binaries of OpenMVG `here <https://github.com/openMVG/openMVG/releases/>`_.

 ASCII
 =====
 Each line in an ASCII file (:code:`.asc/.pts/.csv`) represents a point with several attributes (coords, normals, colors, ...).
 In the case of :code:`.asc/.pts/` there might be an optional header such as :code:`//X Y Z Rf Gf Bf Intensity` or :code:`//X Y Z Intensity R G B` that defines the order of the attributes.
 If no header is provided, the addon tries to estimate the order of the attributes.
-The color attributes can be defined as integer values (:code:`//R G B`) between :code:`0` and :code:`255` or float values (:code:`//Rf Gf Bf`) between :code:`0.0` and :code:`1.0`.
+The color attributes can be defined as integer values (:code:`R G B`) between :code:`0` and :code:`255` or float values (:code:`Rf Gf Bf`) between :code:`0.0` and :code:`1.0`.
 Attributes other than position and color are ignored by the addon.

 Meshes
 ======